Richard Dormer

-Richard Dormer (born 11 November 1969) is an actor, playwright and screenwriter from Northern Ireland.
+Richard Dormer (born 11 November 1969) is an actor and playwright from Northern Ireland.
 He is best known for his roles as Beric Dondarrion in the HBO television series Game of Thrones and Dan Anderssen in Sky Atlantic's Fortitude.

 Early life

-Dormer was born in Portadown, Northern Ireland.
+Dormer was born into a Protestant family in Portadown, Northern Ireland.
 He studied at the RADA school of acting in London.
 After living and working in London, he returned to Northern Ireland.
-He lives in Belfast and is married to director Rachel O'Riordan.

 Career

+Stage and radio

-Dormer gained recognition following his performance as Northern Irish snooker star Alex Higgins in Hurricane in 2003, which he wrote and starred in.
+Dormer gained recognition following his performance as Northern Irish snooker star Alex Higgins in the 2003 play Hurricane, which he wrote and starred in.
 Dormer won The Stage award for Best Actor in 2003.

-In 2004, Dormer won the Irish Times Best Actor Award for his performance in Frank McGuinness's Observe the Sons of Ulster Marching Towards the Somme and in 2005 completed a season with Sir Peter Hall at the Theatre Royal and starred in Bath as Antonio in William Shakespeare's Measure for Measure, Jean in August Strindberg's Miss Julie and in a production of Samuel Beckett's Waiting for Godot.
+In 2004, Dormer won the Irish Times Best Actor Award for his performance in Frank McGuinness's Observe the Sons of Ulster Marching Towards the Somme and in 2005 completed a season with Sir Peter Hall at the Theatre Royal and starred in Bath as Angelo in William Shakespeare's Measure for Measure, Jean in August Strindberg's Miss Julie and in a production of Samuel Beckett's Waiting for Godot.